 Hyperhidrosis (excessive sweating) affects nearly 1% of the population in the United States – but it does not need to affect you!
 Dr. Donaldson uses Botox to stop excessive sweating under the arms, on the palms of the hands, the soles of the feet and the face.

 Botox injection is a 10-15 minute office procedure, depending on the size of the affected area.
-Dr. Donaldson insists on maximum comfort, and he uses a state-of-the-art combination of anesthetic cream and cold therapy to numb the treatment sites before injection.
+Dr. Donaldson insists on maximum comfort and he uses a state-of-the-art combination of anesthetic cream and cold therapy to numb the treatment sites before injection.
 Botox takes 2-3 days to begin working, and the most common side effect is mild bruising.